 - 1 cup firmly packed dark brown sugar

 - 1 tablespoon pure vanilla extract

-- 1 1⁄2 cups (3 sticks) unsalted butter, soft but cool, cut into small pieces
+- 4½ sticks unsalted butter, soft but cool, cut into small pieces

 - Preheat the oven to 325 degrees F. Butter three 8-inch round cake pans, line the bottoms with parchment paper, and butter the parchment.
 Dust with flour, and knock out the excess flour.

-- Sift the flours, baking powder, baking soda, and salt together into a large bowl.
-Set aside.
+- Sift the flour, baking powder, baking soda, and salt together into a medium bowl and set aside.

 - In a medium heavy-bottomed saucepan, whisk the sugar and flour together.
 Add the milk and cream and cook over medium heat, whisking occasionally, until the mixture comes to a boil and has thickened, about 20 minutes.